isage/Adrenaline/docs/src/12-UsingCFWAPI.md

 The Adrenaline's `SystemCtrlForUser` and `KUBridge` have 100% API compatibility with the same libraries of M33, ME, PRO, and ARK custom firmwares.
 That means that if the API provided by the original targeted CFW is sufficient for your project, you won't need to change the stubs and header and create a build only targeted to Adrenaline.
 You will only need to change if you desire to access newly added APIs.

 The Adrenaline's `SystemCtrlForKernel` is mostly compatible with M33, ME, PRO, and ARK custom firmwares.
 Make sure that any function you use from this library also exists for Adrenaline.
-If you couldn't find any, at worst, you will need to rebuild your kernel plugin project for the 6.61 firmware version to support Adrenaline.
+If you couldn't find any, at worst, you will need to rebuild your kernel plugin project for the 6.61 PSP firmware version to support Adrenaline.

-The Adrenaline's `SysclibForUser` only exists on Adrenaline and ARK-4, and they have total parity.
+The Adrenaline's `SysclibForUser` only exists on Adrenaline and ARK, and they have total parity.
 If you already use it, you don't need to change.

 The Adrenaline's `VshCtrlLib` is 100% compatible with M33, and mostly compatible with ME, PRO, and ARK custom firmwares.
 Make sure that any function you use from this library also exists for Adrenaline.
 If you couldn't find any, you don't need to change a thing to support Adrenaline.